 Investigate how to find time to implement and document assessment practices.
 You will discover how to use Quick Check forms to quickly document the mastery levels for each student.
 Finally, discover how to cope with challenges, avoid burnout, and create a roadmap for successful implementation.
 You will learn how to transfer your new skills to the real world!

-Cheryl Dick graduated from Missouri State University with a Bachelor of Science degree in elementary education with a focus on early childhood education.
-She received a Master's Degree in elementary education from Texas-Wesleyan University and a second Master's Degree in educational administration from Lindenwood University.
-She currently teaches fourth grade, previously worked for six years as an instructional coach, and has a total of 19 years of teaching experience.
-In addition to teaching, she presents professional development seminars
+Cheryl Dick has more than 17 years of teaching experience.
+She currently teaches fourth grade and previously worked as an instructional coach for six years.
+She graduated from Missouri State University with a Bachelor of Science in elementary education, with a focus on early childhood education.
+Dick also holds a master’s degree in elementary education from Texas-Wesleyan University and a second master’s degree in educational administration from Lindenwood University.

 There are no prerequisites to take this course.